 Mandatory started when they found a retail space in the heart of Cuba Mall, near Wellington’s iconic Bucket Fountain.
 The space had previously been a menswear store.
 They opened their doors in the afternoon of 15 June 1997, sold one thing and went for a beer.
 "We had been up for days and nights getting everything ready to open and were exhausted."

-For the past 17 years, Mandatory have also occupied a studio, one block away in the historic Hope Gibbons building.
-There are two large cutting tables, finishing machines, a washing machine, industrial drying rack and creative space to design.
-Clare and Fiona employ three full time and four part time staff.
-They also have two contract sewers and two contract manufacturers.
+Mandatory also occupied a studio, one block away in the historic Hope Gibbons building, where they had two large cutting tables, finishing machines, a washing machine, industrial drying rack and creative space to design.
+In 2018 they realised the long-held dream of combining the store and off-site workroom under one roof – a heritage building on Ghuznee Street in Wellington.
 Everything is produced in small runs, in season, in Wellington.

 Clare and Fiona share the design process, but with very different approaches.
 Fiona works from scratch and sources cloth to work her designs up.
 Clare designs after she has secured the cloth.
 "We work in support of each other's designs and get considerable support from our staff."

 Clare says custom fit, styling and wardrobe management are a big drawcard for Mandatory.
 "The feedback we commonly get about our clothes is around the understated 'classic-design-with-a-twist', the quality and the fit.
 Guys often come in wearing trousers they’ve owned and loved for four years and that’s a real source of satisfaction for us; that garments have been so useful; well worn and well-loved and still look great."